AFLplusplus/AFLplusplus/nyx_mode/README.md

 ## Preparing to fuzz a target with Nyx mode

+For source instrumented fuzzing you can use any afl-cc mode, with LTO even auto-dictionary is supported.
+Note the CMPLOG is currently not supported (yet).

 Nyx uses full system emulation hence your fuzzing targets have to be especially packaged.